Course Title and Description

 Registration restrictions: see the course entry in the UBC Course Schedule.

 Announcements: Most announcements for the course are made during class sessions.
 If you miss a class, it’s your responsibility to learn from your classmates about the announcements made during the missed class.
-Sometimes, the teaching staff will make time-sensetive announcements on Piazza site of the course.
-It’s expected that all students check Piazza site every working day.
+Sometimes, the teaching staff will make time-sensetive announcements on Canvas.
+It’s expected that all students check Canvas site every working day.

-- You can contact the course instructor during his office hours (see the course session calendar) or right after the class.
+• Course-related questions relevant to individual students can be asked during instructor’s office hours (see the course session calendar) or right after the class.

 Course Instructor